sarafotros/ruby-oo-self-person-lab-london-web-111819/README.md

 - Each instance of  class `Person` should start with eight happiness points
 - Each instance of  class `Person` should start with eight hygiene points
 - The happiness and hygiene points should be able to change, however the maximum and minimum points for both happiness and hygiene should be 10 and  0 respectively
-- The amount in the bank account should also be able to change, though it has no max or min.
+- The amount in the@ bank account should also be able to change, though it has no max or min.

 ##### Non-attribute defining instance methods